amber-lang/amber-docs/docs/0.6.0-alpha/advanced_syntax/type_system.md

 ### Automatic Overloading

-When you define functions with different type signatures, Amber alert about a redeclaration error:
+When you define functions with different type signatures, Amber alerts about a redeclaration error:

 ```ab
 fun format(value: Int): Text {